-I didn’t know why and if it happened to others as well.
+I didn’t know why or if it happened to others as well.
 There would be times when it was worse and times when it was better.
 Only when I started my life as a physical therapist and learnt about the pelvic floor did I get a chance to fix it once and for all.

 What I experienced as a child was called stress urinary incontinence (stress UI).
 Basically this means that a physical “stress” to the body (like coughing, laughing, jumping, running) causes leaking.
 What I experienced later was called urge urinary incontinence.
-This is frequently referred to as the “key-in-the door” phenomenon where you link a specific place/smell/action/sight/sound to leaking.
+This is frequently referred to as the “key-in-the door” phenomenon where you might link a specific place/smell/action/sight/sound to leaking.
 Having both types is referred to as mixed urinary incontinence.

 Here, I focus specifically on stress urinary incontinence - why it happens and what you can do.